MakeMHz/xbox-hd-plus/manual/Installation Manual (Xbox Revision 1.0 - 1.5).md

 ### XboxHDMI Board Prep
 Begin by adding solder to all of the connection pads (GND, SDA, SCL, SPDIF, 1V8, 5V).
 This is important as there's little room once everything is installed.

+### Step 0 - QSB Installation
+Xbox revisions 1.0 and 1.1 (Single row power supply connector and Conexant encoder) requires the installation of a QSB board.
+Follow the [Installation Manual QSB](Installation%20Manual%20QSB.md) first before continuing.
+(If you received a kit without the QSB and need one then contact support@makemhz.com or purchase one from [MakeMHz.com](https://makemhz.com))

 ### Step 1 - Motherboard Prep
 The first step is to remove the motherboard from the Xbox.
 There are plenty of guides on the internet on how to do so and won't be repeated here as it's pretty straight-forward.